The Relationship Between DNA, Chromosomes, and Genes: A Clear Explanation

 - Chromosome = the organized volume that holds many recipes together

-Or, if you prefer the building analogy: DNA is the blueprint, genes are the specific instructions for each component, and chromosomes are the full set of blueprints organized in filing cabinets That alone is useful..
+Or, if you prefer the building analogy: DNA is the blueprint, genes are the specific instructions for each component, and chromosomes are the full set of blueprints organized in filing cabinets Which is the point..

 Either way, the key insight is that these aren't separate things — they're different levels of organization of the same basic material.